 Today, adults get into a hurry, while meeting the preparations for the big celebration in the eve.

-Today, children eyes sparkle in expectation of the presents they will receive, hoping it met their wishing list.
+Today, children eyes sparkle in expectation of the presents they will receive.

 Today, Christians from different cultures, in different parts of the world gather with their families and friends to ignite the spirit of Jesus’ birth.

 Today, we hope and pray that love and peace surround all those who are involved in Christmas festivities – in private as well as in public places.

 Today, we want to spread the light and be the light for all the religious minorities, fearing to live their religious believes due to harassment, persecution and violence.

 Merry Christmas, Selamat Hari Natal

 Although Christmas is celebrated only by a minority of Indonesians, the public interest is big.
 Christmas decoration in shopping malls, like Lippo Plaza in Kuta but also in hotels, restaurants and streets contributes to the proper Christmas atmosphere.

 Bali is a tourist hotspot during Christmas season.
 That’s why the island is putting quite some effort in creating this special Christmas magic that makes the hearts of children and adults alike beat faster.

 Interesting facts about celebrating Christmas in Indonesia

 25 million people celebrate Christmas in Indonesia

 Around 10% of the country is populated by Christians, representing the biggest minority in Indonesia.

 As there is no state religion, Indonesia is regarded as a harmonious rag rug making up a large number of communities belonging to the religions of Islam, Protestantism, Catholicism, Hinduism, Buddhism, and Confucianism.

 Pancasila stands for the state’s philosophy : Belief in the one and only God.